 Saratoga National Historical Park: Soak Up Local History and the Beautiful Natural Scenery

 Located 55 minutes north of Albany, Saratoga National Historical Park in the Town of Stillwater comprises four distinct parts.
 The largest is Saratoga Battlefield, the site of the Battle of Saratoga, a major turning point in the American Revolution.
 While the park preserves the Battlefield, visitors are welcome to take a free self-guided tour of the property and learn about its role in the war.
-You can check out the Wilkinson Trail year round and hike along hallowed ground, or drive/bike/walk along the seasonal Battlefield Tour Road and stop at 10 interpretive displays during your trip.
+You can check out the Wilkinson Trail year round and hike along hallowed ground, or drive/bike/walk along the seasonal Battlefield Tour Road and stop at the interpretive displays during your trip.